 ENG 103 - English Composition I with Co-Requisite Support.
 This three-hour (3) course is an accelerated course designed to engage the student in the essentials of English writing and grammar through the Intermediate English refresher followed by the credit bearing college-level English Composition I course.
 Emphasis will be placed on the various writing styles and techniques, beginning with paragraph structure and writing to the fundamentals of essay structure.
 English Composition I with Co-Requisite Support will progress with the writing-intensive English Composition I, which will strive to collectively infuse interdisciplinary, collaborative learning, and provide exposure to research development, practice standard forms of essay development to encourage an intelligent expression of ideas through prewriting (including brainstorming, outlining, and gathering information).
-It is also required of students with no ACT scores with less than a 3.0 high school GPA and/or of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in English.
+The course is required for students with a sub-score less than 17 on the ACT or the corresponding score on the SAT in English.

 MATH 103 - College Algebra with Co-Requisite Support.
 This three-hour (3) course is a corequisite Mathematics course in which the Intermediate Math course is coupled with the credit-bearing College Algebra course (IHL Policy 608E).
 Students will engage in extra time for mandatory labs and tutoring to help them master the content necessary to successfully complete the course requirements.
 Upon successful completion of this course, students will receive credit for the Intermediate Math and the College Algebra course.
 The course will consist of an accelerated refresher on linear equations and inequalities and their graphs, absolute value equations and inequalities, exponents and polynomials, factoring, rational expressions, radicals, and quadratic equations.
 Followed by analysis of graphs and functions; polynomial functions; rational, power, and root functions; inverse, exponential, and logarithmic functions with integrated refresher content as necessary.
-It is required of students with no ACT scores with less than a 3.0 high school GPA, of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in math; or for those persons seeking a better understanding of Algebra prior to taking College Algebra or other higher-level math courses.
+It is required for students with a sub-score less than

+17 on the ACT or the corresponding score on the SAT in math; or for those persons seeking a better understanding of Algebra prior to taking a higher-level math courses.

 RE 103 - Intermediate Reading.
 This three-hour (3) course is an individualized course designed for any student deserving to increase speed of reading and to improve study skills.
-It is also required of students with no ACT scores with less than a 3.0 high school GPA and of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in reading.
+It is required of students earning a sub-score less than 17 on the ACT or the corresponding score on the SAT in reading.